Large Deviations for Small Noise Diffusions Over Long Time: Proof of Theorem .

 Combining the last two convergence statements with \eqref{rate-system-xin} we now see that $v \in \clu(\xi, \nu)$.
 Next, using \eqref{eq:424n}, as $n \rightarrow \infty$

 where the last convergence uses \eqref{rate-system-gamman}.
 Finally, using lower semicontinuity of $u \mapsto \int_0^T \|u(s)\|^2 ds$, and the fact that $v \in \clu(\xi, \nu)$,

 where the inequality on second line is from Fatou's lemma and the equality on the third line is from \eqref{rate-system-conv-U}.
 Thus we have shown that the limit point $(\xi, \nu)$ of $(\xi^n, \nu^n)$ is in $B_M$.
 This completes the proof that $I_2$ is a rate function. \paragraph{Acknowledgement} We gratefully acknowledge several useful conversations with Vivek Borkar and Siva Athreya on this problem.
 Research of AB supported in part by the NSF (DMS-1814894, DMS-1853968, DMS-2134107 and DMS-2152577).
+Research of PZ was partly supported by the 2022 Summer Fellowship awarded through UNC's Graduate School.

 { }

 { {\textsc{ A. Budhiraja and P. Zoubouloglou, Department of Statistics and Operations Research University of North Carolina Chapel Hill, NC 27599, USA email: budhiraj@email.unc.edu

 email: pavlos@live.unc.edu } }}